awwright/http-progress/draft-wright-http-patch-byterange.md

 --THIS_STRING_SEPARATES--
 ~~~

-The syntax for multipart messages is defined in {{Section 5.1.1 of RFC2046}}.
+The syntax for multipart messages is defined in {{RFC2046, Section 5.1.1}}.

 ## The message/byterange media type